timothestes/rosie-scheduler-app/README.md

 - How would you like to onboard current students?
 - How important are reminders to you?
 - Would you prefer text or email reminders?
+- Sibling Student
+- Add option for returning students
+- Add option to put in address